-- ½ tsp margarine for the ovenproof dish.
+- ½ tsp butter for greasing the dish.

-- Grease a 20 cm or one litre oven proof pyrex dish.
+- Grease a 20 cm or one litre ovenproof Pyrex dish with butter.

-- Mix the rice, sugar and milk, lemon curd and saffron in a bowl and empty to the greased, ovenproof dish.
+- Mix the rice, sugar, milk, lemon curd and saffron in a bowl and empty the mixture to the greased, ovenproof dish.

-- Place the ovenproof dish and its contents in the centre of the oven.
+- Place the ovenproof dish in the centre of the oven.

-- Bake in a preheated oven at 180 C for 2 hours or until the surface of the pudding is a nice golden brown and the pudding is creamy.
+- Bake until the surface of the pudding is a nice golden brown and the pudding has set.